Welcome to this, the first post on the newly launched European Payments Council ( ) Blog and Discussion Board.

-The EPC has today launched this blog as a platform to encourage open and industry-wide discussion around developments in relation to the Single Euro Payments Area ( ) and associated issues in the payments and banking industry.
-Regular blog posts, from me and other EPC office holders, will aim to keep interested stakeholders updated on news and progress towards SEPA from the EPC's perspective.
-Equally, we hope that many of our blog readers will get involved in the SEPA debate and have their say.
+The has today launched this blog as a platform to encourage open and industry-wide discussion around developments in relation to the Single Euro Payments Area ( ) and associated issues in the payments and banking industry.
+Regular blog posts, from me and other office holders, will aim to keep interested stakeholders updated on news and progress towards from the 's perspective.
+Equally, we hope that many of our blog readers will get involved in the debate and have their say.
 Please let us know your responses and reactions to blog posts and wider views, by using the comment functionality within the blog and linking external sources to content published here.

 It is our ultimate goal to inspire debate and provide a platform with access to expert opinion, which is open to a diverse audience of banking, finance, payment professionals, consulting firms and vendors, corporations and public sector organisations and any other interested parties.
 Your comments and opinions are therefore important to us.
 Over the coming weeks, some of the discussion topics you will find here will include:

 - The European Union Regulation establishing technical requirements for credit transfers and direct debits in euro is in the pipeline.
 This forthcoming ' Regulation' is expected to define mandatory deadline(s) for migration to the payment schemes.
 The advocates setting one end date for migration to Credit Transfer and Direct Debit (as opposed to two separate end dates).